observablehq/framework/examples/loader-python-to-csv/src/index.md

 <div class="note">

-To run this data loader, you’ll need python3 and the geopandas, matplotlib, io, and sys modules installed and available on your `$PATH`.
+To run this data loader, you’ll need python3 and the pandas, matplotlib, io, and sys modules installed and available on your `$PATH`.

 </div>